OpenBazaar/official_docs/content/guides/concepts/startup.md

 #### Wallet Functionality
 If the wallet has not been disabled the server will conduct a few things:

-- Create wallet and transaction listeners for all wallets found in the MultiWallet
+- Create wallet and transaction listeners for all wallets found in the MultiWallet.
-- Kick off the `StatusUpdater`
+- Kick off the `StatusUpdater`.
-- Start all the wallets in the multiwallet
+- Start all the wallets in the multiwallet.
-- Start the `resyncManager`
+- Start the `resyncManager`.

 #### OpenBazaar Network Service
 The OpenBazaar network service handles the custom OpenBazaar protocol (`/openbazaar/app/<version>`) and stream communications with other nodes.
 This includes sending message and requests.

 #### Message Retriever
-Message Retriever fetches offline messages from the network periodically.
+The Message Retriever fetches offline messages from the network periodically.
 It will ask the `push Nodes` for messages every 10 minutes and from the DHT every 60 minutes.

 #### Pointer Republisher
 The `Pointer Republisher` republishes content every 12 hours.
-The republisher loops through all pointers we are tracking and republishes them if they have not expired.
+The Republisher loops through all pointers we are tracking and republishes them if they have not expired.
 For offline messages, any message that is newer than 30 days will be republished to the push nodes.
 If they have expired then they are deleted from the pointers table.

 Moderator messages don't ever expire and continue to get published every 12 hours.